WGLab/DeepMod2/docs/Training.md

 chr11   2698596 +       0
 chr11   2698597 -       0
 ```

+**Important Note:** Specifying positions of interest via a motif can be problematic if not all motifs occurrences are modified or unmodified in a sample, or if the modification label is unknown for certain occurrences of the motif.
+Using a list of coordinates can circumvent this problem by letting you specify only the most confident labels.

 ## Data Preparation
 First we will download the necessary datasets and software, and create directories to do the analysis.